Agentic Coding Has No Floor

 Why this fails

-Now imagine a compiler that’s right 95% of the time, that occasionally regenerates code in a different file you weren’t planning to touch, and that treats its own previous output as input the next time it runs.
-Nobody reads the assembly, because the whole point of trusting the compiler is that you don’t have to.
-So when it drifts, nobody catches it.
-The compiler keeps reading its own past output as if it were source, and errors compound silently.
+Now, picture a compiler that is right 95% of the time.
+Sometimes it regenerates code in a different file you didn’t plan to modify, treating its previous output as input for the next run.
+Nobody reads the assembly because the main reason for trusting the compiler is that you don’t have to.
+So, when things go wrong, nobody notices.
+The compiler continues to treat its past output as if it were the source, causing errors to accumulate unnoticed.

-If compilers worked like this, we’d stop using them.
-But that’s the agent loop today: prompt and code are both editable, both authoritative, and the agent has no way to tell which lines are intentional, which are placeholders, and which are artifacts of a prompt three weeks ago.
-It edits whatever looks reasonable, and your original constraints disappear.
+If compilers operated this way, we would stop using them.
+But that’s the situation with the agent loop today.
+Both the prompt and the code can be changed, and both are seen as equally valid.
+The agent can’t tell which lines are meant to be permanent, which are temporary, and which are leftovers from a prompt made in another session.
+It edits whatever seems reasonable, and your original constraints fade away.

-Here’s what that looks like.
-In week one you ask the agent to add a payment flow, and it correctly puts a GDPR consent check before the charge and bounds the amount against the user’s daily cap:
+To make this concrete, let’s say that in week 1 you ask the agent to add a payment flow where it does the right thing, eg, a GDPR consent check before charge and amount bounded against user daily cap:

 if not user.has_consent("payments"):